V4Fire/Client/docs/ds/README.md

 ---
 ## Installation and Configuration

-To install the design system, you need to install the package as a dependency, specify the package name in the `designSystem` field of the `.pzlrrc` file, and you can build the project.
+To install the design system, follow the steps below:

+- Install the package as a dependency
+- Specify the package name in the `designSystem` field of the `.pzlrrc` file

+Once you've done these, you will be able to build the project.

 ### runtime